zalando-incubator/kube-ingress-aws-controller/README.md

 ### Building a Binary

-To build a binary for the Linux current operating system, simply run `make` or `make build.linux`.
+To build a binary for the Linux operating system, simply run `make` or `make build.linux`.

 ### Building a Docker Image